AdobeDocs/experience-manager-65.en/help/assets/dynamic-media.md

 ### Asset views change {#asset-views-change}

-With Dynamic Media enabled, you can zoom in and out by clicking the `+` and `-` buttons.
+With the software enabled, you can zoom in and out by clicking the `+` and `-` buttons.
 You can also click to zoom into certain area.
 Revert brings you to the original version and you can make the image full screen by clicking the diagonal arrows.
-Dynamic Media enabled looks like this:
+With the software enabled, it looks like this:

 ![chlimage_1-361](assets/chlimage_1-361.png)

-With Dynamic Media disabled you can zoom in and out and revert to the original size:
+With the software disabled, you can zoom in and out and revert to the original size:

 ![chlimage_1-362](assets/chlimage_1-362.png)